NYC Career Centers Blog | Tutorials, Resources, Tips & Tricks

 A Comprehensive Guide to Start Learning SQL

 Learning SQL (Structured Query Language) provides foundational skills for managing and manipulating data within relational databases, which are essential across various industries.
 This guide will outline what you will learn in SQL, its applications in the workforce, reasons to pursue SQL knowledge, and effective methods to learn SQL.
-Whether you aspire to become a data scientist, software developer, or enhance your technical capabilities, understanding SQL is a key asset.
+Whether you aspire to become a Data Scientist or Software Developer or enhance your technical capabilities, understanding SQL is a key asset.

 What Specifically Will Someone Learn in SQL?